Chart Color Schemes

 Tugun demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally with university qualification rates of 27.2% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
-Bachelor degrees are most prevalent at 19.5%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 40.2% of residents aged 15+ holding such qualifications – advanced diplomas at 13.4% and certificates at 26.8%.
+The area's educational profile is notable regionally, with university qualification rates at 27.2%, exceeding the Rest of Qld average of 20.6%.
+Bachelor degrees are most common at 19.5%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.8%).
+Trade and technical skills are prominent, with 40.2% of residents aged 15+ holding vocational credentials – advanced diplomas at 13.4% and certificates at 26.8%.

-Educational participation is high, with 30.2% of residents currently enrolled in formal education, including 10.2% in primary, 7.5% in secondary, and 6.3% pursuing tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 30.2% currently enrolled in formal education.
+This includes 10.2% in primary education, 7.5% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education